generational

 Mandela’s conversations with Pienaar are alone worth seeing the movie again.
 The bi-generational leadership model they employ is celebrated at the end, when each thanks the other for service to the nation.
 I think what struck me was their two very different styles and roles.
 Mandela has to lead a nation.
 His influence comes from incredible personal authority burnished from 27 years in prison.
 His job is to inspire, make tough choices and sacrifice for the good of the country.
 He does that in several cases by challenging his people — black South Africans — in essence to do to whites what they wish the whites would have done to them.

-On the other hand, Pinaar begins with very little personal authority, seemingly barely surviving a purge of team leadership.
+On the other hand, Pienaar begins with very little personal authority, seemingly barely surviving a purge of team leadership.
 In some ways, he is a symbol of the Springboks’ losing ways and racist heritage.
 Inspired by Mandela, he determines to bring change.
 He prods and challenges the team to break their self-made molds.
 He puts in the effort, comes up with the strategy and forces the team to dig as deep as he himself does.
 He also uses symbol.
 There’s a great moment when he hands out cans of beer that nobody likes and forcefully associates the taste with losing.
 At times, like Mandela, he looks very lonely in his leadership.
-But by sheer determination, he carries his team to victory, but then shares the credit 43 million ways.
+By sheer determination, he carries his team to victory, but then shares the credit 43 million ways.

-By the end of the movie, Pinaar shares the stage as equals with Mandela.
+By the end of the movie, Pienaar shares the stage as equals with Mandela.
 I’m intrigued by his journey — how a young leader can build a reputation and gain the personal authority needed to influence a nation.
 The movie’s worth watching, and probably watching again.
 Give me your thoughts.
 What stood out for you?

 When I was in Peru last year, a friend of mine told me the general nature of leadership in the Latin church.
 The goal, he said, was not a handoff.
 Sure, Latins want to be given responsibility and leadership in the missions movement, and deservedly so.
 In fact, the Church needs them to take leadership.
 But the nuance he introduced me to was that Latins don’t want the ex-patriates to leave.
 They want to serve alongside us.